jellyfin/jellyfin-roku/DEVGUIDE.md

 ## Developer Mode

 Put your Roku device in [developer mode](https://blog.roku.com/developer/2016/02/04/developer-setup-guide).
-Write down your Roku device IP and the password you created, you will need these later.
+Write down your Roku device IP and the password you created - you will need these!

 ## Clone the GitHub Repo